brass75/nan-talk/README.md

 [YAML](https://yaml.org/spec/1.2.2/#24-tags) does support `NaN`

+Signed `NaN` and things with `NaN` that don't return `NaN` [Jeff Epler](https://social.afront.org/@stylus/116785672165287935)

 ## Quotes

 NaN is a lot like infinity in that people want to treat it as a number but It's Not and trying to do that will only lead to surprise and disappointment. - Luna Celste

 NaN is a wild land governed by laws both alien and arcane - Luna Celeste